Wakefield–Lynnfield Rail Trail: Trail Description

 The remaining section in the Town of Wakefield would therefore be 1.6 mi.
 To date, Wakefield completed construction of approximately 0.91 mi between Main Street and Salem Street in coordination with a National Grid Woburn to Wakefield underground electric transmission line installation within the MBTA ROW, which began in 2020.
-The trail heads to access these sections are currently under construction.
+The trail head project to access these sections is substantially complete, but will remain closed until a license agreement is finalized with the MBTA.

 History

 In April 2017, a Lynnfield Town Meeting article was brought to authorize the Board of Selectmen to execute a lease of up to 99 years with the Massachusetts Bay Transportation Authority for all or any portion of the former Newburyport Branch railroad for the purpose of establishing a multi-use rail trail.
-The article passed by just 1 vote, 342-341, the closest vote any veterans of Lynnfield politics could recall.
-In September 2019, opinion had shifted in favor of the trail, and almost 1,000 Lynnfield residents voted in favor 585-380 to spend $348,000 to fund Lynnfield's share of the final design of the Wakefield-Lynnfield Rail Trail.
+The article passed by just 1 vote, 342–341, the closest vote any veterans of Lynnfield politics could recall.
+In September 2019, opinion had shifted in favor of the trail, and almost 1,000 Lynnfield residents voted in favor 585–380 to spend $348,000 to fund Lynnfield's share of the final design of the Wakefield–Lynnfield Rail Trail.